 How much is gap insurance in Connecticut?

-In Connecticut, gap insurance costs an average of $2,277 per year, but prices vary by company.
-Your car's value also affects the cost of gap insurance.
-Expensive or luxury cars depreciate faster than standard vehicles, so gap coverage may have to pay more, leading to higher rates.
+On average, gap insurance in Connecticut costs $2,277 a year, but rates vary by company.
+The cost of your vehicle also affects gap rates.
+Expensive or luxurious cars tend to depreciate faster than standard vehicles, meaning gap coverage would have to pay more, which increases coverage rates.

 Cheapest gap insurance companies in Connecticut

-The cheapest gap insurance in Connecticut is offered by Progressive, with an average yearly cost of $1,653.
-Not all car insurance companies provide gap coverage, and rates can vary significantly among carriers.
+The cheapest company for gap insurance in Connecticut is Progressive, with an average annual cost of $1,653.
+Not all car insurance companies offer gap coverage, and rates vary significantly by company.

-Take a look at the table below to see the cheapest Connecticut insurance companies for gap coverage.
+Check out the table below to find the cheapest Connecticut insurance companies for gap coverage.

 CompanyAuto insurance rates with gap premiumGap premium